 What to Do in an Emergency

-Approximately 1800 documented fires occur on college campuses in the United States each year.
+Approximately 1800 documented fires occur on university campuses in the United States each year.

 - Smoking Materials